Consumer demand tests (animals): Terminology

 The rate (i.e. regression line) at which the animal decreases its acquisition or consumption of a resource as the cost increases is known as the elasticity of demand.
 A steep slope of decreasing access indicates a relatively low motivation for a resource, sometimes called 'high elasticity'; a shallow slope indicates relatively high motivation for a resource, sometimes called 'low elasticity', or 'inelastic demand.'

 The 'break point' is the cost at which inelastic demand becomes elastic, i.e. the cost at which constant consumption begins to decrease.

-In human economics and consumer theory, a Giffen good is a resource which is paradoxically consumed more as the cost rises, violating the law of demand.
-In normal situations, as the price of a resource increases, the substitution effect causes consumers to purchase less of it and more of substitute goods.
-In the Giffen good situation, the income effect dominates, leading people to buy more of the good, even as its price rises.